AugustExner/AR-Unity/Assignments/assignment_1.md

 * **Build file (apk):** Apk build file that results from the building process (as an attachment on Brightspace)
 * **Written answers:** In a _a1.md_ file located root of your source code submitted in the release
 * **Recap table filled:** In that same _a1.md_ file, copy the table from the recap section and mark with ✅/❌ whether you implemented such feature or not (This will help us avoid looking for features in your video/code you didn't implement)
 * **A Short video:** (under 2 minutes) in which all the points of the assignment are demonstrated (of course ignore the written items for the video).
 Please try to showcase all the items in order.
-Don't worry about your video being short, if all the items are shown then is perfect. **Upload to Youtube as an unlisted video and provide the link in the _a1.md_ file**
+Don't worry about your video being short, if all the items are shown then is perfect. **Upload to Youtube as an unlisted video and provide the link in the _a1.md_ file** [How to screen screen record](https://www.meta.com/en-gb/help/quest/articles/in-vr-experiences/social-features-and-sharing/record-video-oculus/)